almostearthling/when-command/share/doc/when-command/PACKAGE.md

 ## Package creation

 As far as I'm concerned, this step can be considered black magic.
 I expected packaging to be a relatively simple thing to do, something more similar to stuffing files into a tarball and then adding some metadata to the archive to allow for the installation tools to figure out how things have to be done.
 Apparently there is much more than that, especially when it comes to Python applications.
-And when the main entry point of such a Python application contains a dash, things get worse: none of the standard installation methods that use the `setup.py` script seems to work.
-That is why, for instance, the `when-command.py` script is considered  a data file in the whole process, whereas a stub script named `when-command` (with no extension) is marked as *script*.
+And when the main entry point of such a Python application contains a dash, things get worse: none of the standard installation methods that use the `setup.py` script seems to be suitable.
+That is why, for instance, the `when-command.py` script is considered  a data file in the whole process, whereas a stub script named `when-command` (with no extension) is marked as *script*: we will not use the `entry_points` setup keyword, because we don't absolutely want `setup.py` to generate the stub script for us, since the *supposed-to-be-library* file contains a dash and could be not imported in an easy way.

 However, here are the steps I perform to build a `.deb` package.